The New Images of the Zodiac in the Cycle of the Year

 Taurus, Gemini, Cancer, Leo, Virgo, Libra

-This is the first six of twelve 90-minute programs.
+This provides access to the recordings of the first six of twelve 90-minute programs.
 At the completion of the full series, you will be able to apply the fee for these recordings against the complete set.

 - The historical context for understanding the new images of the zodiac